-How much you pay will depend on the size of your flooring, condition of the concrete, and any add-ons you choose. (thumbtack.com)
+How much you pay will depend on the size of your flooring, the condition of the existing concrete, and any add-ons you choose. (thumbtack.com)

-Another rule of thumb I often hear in the industry is you should expect to pay about $1000 per garage stall for an epoxy floor coating.
-There are regional differences certainly but a range of $800 to $1200 per garage floor parking spot is again a good general rule of thumb in estimating the approximate price you could expect to pay for an installed epoxy garage floor.
+A rule of thumb I often hear in the industry is that you should expect to pay, on average, about $1,000 per garage stall for an floor coating.
+Of course there are regional differences that will affect the installation price of your epoxy garage floor.
+However, I’ve found that a range of $800 to $1,200 per parking spot is a good general rule of thumb when you’re trying to estimate the approximate price for an installed epoxy garage floor.

-Here is are topics we will touch on in an effort to educate in this article:
+Here are some topics we will touch on in this article in an effort to educate:

 - TYPES OF EPOXY GARAGE FLOOR COATINGS AND AVERAGE COSTS